lablup/backend.ai-webui/README.md

 $ make compile
 ```

+Copy `console-server.example.conf` in `docker_build` directory into current directory and modify configuration files.

-#### HTTP server (with nginx)
+#### Web server
 Good for develop phase.
 Not recommended for production environment.

+This command will use console source in `build/rollup` directory.
+No certificate will be used therefore console server will serve as HTTP.

 ```
-$ docker-compose build console // build only
+$ docker-compose build console-debug // build only
-$ docker-compose up console    // for testing
+$ docker-compose up console-debug    // for testing
-$ docker-compose up -d console // as a daemon
+$ docker-compose up -d console-debug // as a daemon
 ```

-#### HTTPS with SSL (with nginx)
+#### Web server with SSL
 Recommended for production.

 Note: You have to enter the certificates (`chain.pem` and `priv.pem`) into `certificates` directory.
 Otherwise, you will have an error during container initialization.

-Note: We strongly suggest you to use console-server instead of serving console only.
-Console server contains Backend.AI console inside.

 ```
-$ docker-compose build console-ssl  // build only
+$ docker-compose build console  // build only
-$ docker-compose up console-ssl     // for testing
+$ docker-compose up console     // for testing
-$ docker-compose up -d console-ssl  // as a daemon
+$ docker-compose up -d console  // as a daemon
 ```

 #### Removing